metrixorg/MetrixSDK-AndroidSample/README.en.md

 <h3 id=setAttributionListener>Get User attribution</h3>

-In case you want to access info about your user's current attribution when ever you need it, you can make a call to following method of the Metrix instance: <br>
+In case you want to access info about your user's current attribution when ever you need it, you can make a call to the following method of the Metrix instance: <br>
 <div dir=ltr>

     Metrix.getInstance().setOnAttributionChangedListener(new OnAttributionChangedListener() {